andra-putra/fedora-copland/README.md

 ### Firefox Theme
 ![Firefox Theme](screenshots/fedora-copland-firefox.png)
+Notice the left-hand side tabs list and the lack of tabs on the top.
 Note: The orange ring surrounding firefox you see is the "selected window" indicator from Forge TWM extension mentioned earlier.

 ### Colors are based on an [Edex-UI Theme](https://github.com/GitSquared/edex-ui/blob/master/media/screenshot_blade.png)
 ![edex-ui](screenshots/edex-ui.png)